Modern Foreign Languages

 Our aim as a department is to help create confident linguists who are adept at manipulating language independently to express themselves and communicate with others.

 Our curriculum is designed to develop students’ skills at a manageable pace, with each new element building on what has come before.
 These opportunities to reuse and refresh prior knowledge mean that by the end of their time at Welland Park Academy, students feel comfortable experimenting with language and have a solid foundation in grammar, syntax and vocabulary.

-The course covers three Key Themes: Identity and Culture; Local, National, International, Global Areas of Interest; Current and Future Study and Employment.
-These Key Themes are introduced in KS3 through a range of Topics and are developed further in KS4.
+The AQA GCSE specification covers three key themes: Identity and Culture; Local, National, International and Global Areas of Interest; Current and Future Study and Employment.
+These key themes are introduced in KS3 through a range of topics and are developed further in KS4.

 - Latest News

 In this section

 - Design and Technology

 - GCSE Curriculum